 - In large pot, boil water and begin cooking pasta – set timer to ensure you are notified when it is cooked al dente.

-- In separate, deep saute pan, melt butter.
+- In separate, deep saute pan, add olive oil, shallots and garlic.

-- Let cook about 2 minutes on high while stirring constantly.
+- Let the shallots and garlic cook about 2 minutes on high while stirring constantly.

-- Reduce to medium heat and add white wine, lemon juice, smoked paprika, and parsley; stir.
+- Add white wine, lemon juice and parsley; stir.

 - Add clams and cover while mixture simmers, for 3 minutes.